County Kildare: Governance and politics

+The island of Ireland, showing location of County Kildare.

 Local government

 Kildare County Council is the local authority for the county.
 The council has 40 members, elected in the local electoral areas of: Athy (5 seats), Celbridge (4 seats), Leixlip (3 seats), Clane (5 seats), Maynooth (5 Seats), Kildare (5 seats), Newbridge (6 Seats) and Naas (7 Seats).
 These form the municipal districts of Athy, Celbridge–Leixlip, Clane–Maynooth, Kildare–Newbridge, and Naas.
-The current council was elected in May 2019.
+The current council was elected in May 2024.

 Kildare County Council nominates three councillors to the Eastern and Midland Regional Assembly, who are part of the Mid-East strategic planning area committee.

 Former districts

 Kildare was formerly divided into the rural districts of Athy No. 1, Celbridge No. 1, Edenderry No. 2, and Naas No. 1, and the urban districts of Athy and Naas.
 The rural districts were abolished in 1925.
 Newbridge or Droichead Nua, within the former rural district of Naas No. 1, had town commissioners, and Leixlip was given that status too in 1988.
 The urban districts of Athy and Naas and the town commissioners of Newbridge and Leixlip became town councils in 2002.
 All town councils in Ireland were abolished in 2014.